riahnystl/HTML-CSS/README.md

 For redesign project, I redesigned the website for one of Washington University's departments or schools.
 You can find the list of schools about half way down the page and on the left of this page: https://wustl.edu/academics/﻿.

-﻿Your goal is to improve the usability, content, and design of the site to make the school more attractive to potential students, and more useful for current students.
+﻿The goal is to improve the usability, content, and design of the site to make the school more attractive to potential students, and more useful for current students.

+For a personal bio, I added films with javascript.